Skip to main content

 John and Adrienne Mars President and CEO

-Dr. Bradburn is an award-winning author and a well-known scholar of early American history.
-He is the author and editor of three books and numerous articles and book chapters with a specialty in the history of the American Founding, leadership, and the history of American Citizenship.
-Bradburn earned his Ph.D. in History from the University of Chicago and his B.A. in history and economics from the University of Virginia.
+Dr. Douglas Bradburn is an award-winning author and a well-known scholar of early American history.
+He is the author and editor of three books and numerous articles and book chapters with a specialty in the history of the American founding, leadership, and the history of American citizenship.
+He joined Mount Vernon in 2013 when named the founding director of the George Washington Presidential Library at Mount Vernon and became the 11th director of George Washington's Mount Vernon in 2018.

-Expertise: George Washington, The Constitution, Systems of Government, Constitutional Theory
+Expertise: George Washington, the Constitution, Systems of Government, Constitutional Theory

 Dr. Susan P. Schoelwer